Privacy-Enhanced Blockchains

 Throughout the supply chain journey, the manufacturer has access to a private view key that enables them to track custody of the package while it is in transit.
 This key can be selectively shared with the customer, auditors or insurers to provide a time-stamped record that proves who was liable for the package at each leg of the journey.

 As demonstrated in the example above, members of the supply chain consortium rely on a Zero-Knowledge blockchain to ensure provenance as assets move efficiently along the supply route.
-QEDIT’s privacy layer keeps sensitive business data belonging to network participants off the ledger and out of competitors’ hands.
+QEDIT's privacy layer keeps sensitive business data belonging to market participants off the ledger and out of competitors' hands.

 Blockchain privacy for insurance providers